Trump postpones decision on metals tariffs for Canada, EU, Mexico

 If the EU is subject to tariffs on the 6.4 billion euros ($7.7 billion) of the metals it exports annually to the United States, it has said it will set its own duties on 2.8 billion euros of U.S. exports of products ranging from makeup to motorcycles.

-“The only thing that I can tell you today is that we are patient but we are also prepared,” European Commission spokesman Margaritis Schinas told a news conference earlier on Monday.

-Reporting by David Lawder; Additional reporting by Makini Brice, Eric Beech, Susan Heavey and James Oliphant in Washington, Phil Blenkinsop in Brussels and David Ljunggren in Ottawa; Editing by Peter Cooney and Lisa Shumaker
+Reporting by David Lawder; Additional reporting by Makini Brice, Eric Beech, Susan Heavey and James Oliphant in Washington, Phil Blenkinsop in Brussels and David Ljunggren in Ottawa; Editing by Peter Cooney, Lisa Shumaker & Shri Navaratnam